melaniebrgr/learning-computer-science/04-rust/02-vectors-iterators.md

 ## Slices (`&[T]`)

+Slices are a way to piggy-back off an existing allocation.
+You don't have to go back to the book keeping system to find a slot in the heap.
-A string slice is a reference to part of a String.
+A string slice is a _reference_ to part of a String.
-A vector slice is a reference to part of a Vector.
+A vector slice is a _reference_ to part of a Vector.
 They are a view into an underlying array of values and have a type signature `&[T]`.
 If a String is updated, so is the view of it.
 Slices always _borrow_ their data and never copy it.